open-cloud/open-cloud.github.io.old/2_developer.md

 and a set of Observer Instances.
 Each Observer Instance is associated with some subset of the Data Model, and acts upon some subset of the imported service controllers.
-For example, there is an Observer Instance that activates User, Slice, Sliver, and Network objects by calling OpenStack controllers (Nova, Neutron, KeyStone); another that activates CDN-related objects by calling the HyperCache controller;
+For example, there is an Observer Instance that activates User, Slice, Instances, and Network objects by calling OpenStack controllers (Nova, Neutron, KeyStone); another that activates CDN-related objects by calling the HyperCache controller;
 yet another that activate file system volumes by calling the Syndicate